ean-maloney/final_project/README.md

 # Presentation
 ## Topic
 The question we are seeking to answer is whether proximity to a professional baseball or basketball venue has any effect on the revenues of college athletics programs with regard to those sports.
-This topic was chosen becasue the data were readily available and the question was of personal interest to our teaam.
+This topic was chosen becasue the data were readily available and the question was of personal interest to our team.

 ## Data Sources
 - College and financial data from Equity in Athletics Data Analysis (EADA).